jaem0629/jaem0629/README.md

 ## Impact at PublicAI

-Joined as first frontend engineer with only Flutter experience.
+Joined as first frontend engineer with only App experience.
 Learned React and TypeScript while shipping production features.
 In 1.5 years, established frontend standards across 10+ projects.

 **AI Coding Agents** — Adopted Cursor and Copilot when the company only used ChatGPT.
 Proved impact through development speed improvements.
 Now company-wide standard, doubling team productivity.